matryer/moq/README.md

     	output file (default stdout)
   -pkg string
     	package name (default will infer)
+  -stub
-Specifying an alias for the mock is also supported with the format 'interface:alias'
+	return zero values when no mock implementation is provided, do not panic Specifying an alias for the mock is also supported with the format 'interface:alias'
 Ex: moq -pkg different .
 MyInterface:MyMock
 ```